LISTEN TO THIS ARTICLE:

 Every night, the voices repeated the terrible things that happened during the day.
 Under the constant stress, I completely lost touch with reality.
 To best describe this, it was like looking into a broken mirror where all I could see was a reflection of my enemy.
 I was terrified and confused.
 I felt broken.
 It seemed like my mind had shattered in thousands of pieces, and when I looked at my reflection, I could no longer recognize myself.
 I became paralyzed by fear.

-After another hospital stay, to stabilize my condition, I was able to return to school.
+After another hospital stay, to stabilize my Schizophrenia symptoms, I was able to return to school.
 Because I was advanced, Miss Nisha encouraged me to take college-level classes.
 With new medication and therapy, my thoughts were clearer, and I began to write a lot.
 I made the decision that no matter how loud the voices got when they yelled and screamed all of their hateful things, I would never shout back.
-I refused to fight them.
-I just thought, “No.”
+I refused to fight them, I just thought, “No.”

 Writing has always helped me process things and relieve stress…I always try to keep a positive focus through prayer, poetry, and song.

 Therapy helped me find ways to manage the stress, I am passionate about writing, and it is therapeutic for me.
 (I was already writing a journal by the time I was in fifth grade.)
 Writing has always helped me process things and relieve stress.
 My college memoir professor taught me to write every single day in a wide-ruled composition book.
 I felt fantastic when I completed my memoir and graduated from college.

 Another great thing I learned in therapy is to appreciate music and dance.
 There are many songs that quiet the voices.
 Dancing helps me find inner peace, and, when I dance, I feel stronger than this illness.